Submissions

 Overview

-Full papers should present original, mature, and unpublished research that makes a significant contribution to the field of AI in education.
+Full papers should present original, mature, and unpublished research that makes a significant contribution to the field of AI in education and learning sciences.
 Submissions must not be currently under review elsewhere.

 Submission Format

 Submissions must be anonymized for double-blind review.
-Author names, affiliations, and any self-identifying references must be removed from the manuscript.
+Author names, affiliations, acknowledgments, and self-identifying references must be removed from the manuscript.

 Each submission will be reviewed by at least 3 members of the Program Committee.
-Papers will be evaluated on the basis of originality, significance, technical quality, and clarity of presentation.
+Papers will be evaluated on the basis of originality, significance, technical quality, methodological soundness, and clarity of presentation.

 Please submit via CMT — select the WAILS 2026 Full and Short Papers track at submission.